eunchangchoi/eunchangchoi.github.io/index.md

 ▪"Regulatory Science for Public Health and Safety: Lessons from the U.S. Food and Drug Administration's Approaches,<a href="https://www.stepi.re.kr/site/stepien/main.do"> Science & Technology Policy Institute, </a>STEPI Fellowship Research Paper Series(2014)<br>
      <br>
  <strong> CONFERENCES, TALKS, PRESENTATIONS </strong> <br>
-▪ <a href="https://aisummit.co.kr/agenda_2021-2/">'Who Holds Ownership of AI-generated Content and Invention?',</a> AI Summit Seoul 2021, Seoul (Dec.2021)<br>
+▪ "Will AI-Generated Deepfake Media Threat to Democracy?"
+Media and ICT ad hoc Committee, The National Assembly of Korea ▪ <a href="https://aisummit.co.kr/agenda_2021-2/">'Who Holds Ownership of AI-generated Content and Invention?',</a> AI Summit Seoul 2021, Seoul (Dec.2021)<br>
 ▪ <a href="https://youthigf.in/2021/12/02/agenda/">'Why AI Literacy is Critical for Algorithmic Governance',</a> Youth Internet Governance Forum, India (Dec.2021)<br>
-▪ 'NFTying Memes, Digital Art Trading and Copyrights' Cybercommunication Academic Society Conference (Nov.2021) <br>
+▪ 'NFTying Memes, Digital Art Trading and Copyrights' Cybercommunication Academic Society Conference(Nov.2021) <br>
 ▪ <a href="https://www.asiae.co.kr/article/2021081610112312900">'Fear and Misinformation in the Cultural History of Epidemics'</a>, <a href="https://opengov.seoul.go.kr/mediahub/20417385"> Citizen University, Seoul Metropolitan Government </a> (Aug.2021) <br>
 ▪ 'Data Sharing and Data Privacy:The Limit of Differential Privacy' Tutorial, Korea Internet Governance Forum (Aug.2021) <br>
 ▪ 'Risk Constructivism and Cultural Cognition', <a href="http://cis.snu.ac.kr/sub2/2_2_6_2.php?mode=view&number=1509&b_name=meet1_2">The Evolution of Technology & Society Conference </a>, SNU + KISA (June.2021)<br>
-▪ 'The Politicizing Science and Scientific Uncertainty in Epidemiology", Graduate School of Public Health, Yonsei Univ (June.2021)<br>
+▪ 'The Politicizing Science and Scientific Uncertainty in Epidemiology", Graduate School of Public Health, Yonsei Univ(June.2021)<br>
 ▪ 'The Role of Experts Witness in Toxic Tort Ligitation" Korean Society for Research on Nicotine (May.2021)<br>
-▪  Author Talk <a href="https://youtu.be/mRsfLzJmdj8?t=15"> "How False Information Spreads?"</a> at <a href="http://factcheckweek.com/html/02/01.php">'Factcheck Week'</a> by <a href="https://kcc.go.kr/user/ehpMain.do"> KCC </a> and <a href="https://kcmf.or.kr/cms/"> Community Media Foundation </a> (April 2021) <br>
+▪  Author Talk <a href="https://youtu.be/mRsfLzJmdj8?t=15"> "How False Information Spreads?"</a> at <a href="http://factcheckweek.com/html/02/01.php">'Factcheck Week'</a> by <a href="https://kcc.go.kr/user/ehpMain.do"> KCC </a> and <a href="https://kcmf.or.kr/cms/"> Community Media Foundation</a>(April 2021) <br>
 ▪  <a href="https://aisummit.co.kr/ais2020_eun-chang-choi/?lang=en">'Ethical AI: A New Corporate Social Responsibility'</a>, <a href="https://aisummit.co.kr/?lang=en"> AI Summit Seoul 2020, </a> COEX Mall, <a href="https://www.digitalmarketingkorea.co.kr"> DMK </a>, Seoul (Dec.2020)<br>
 ▪ 'Blockchain in Media Value Chain and Copyrights Management',<a href="http://www.cybercom.or.kr/?m=bbs&bid=notice_&uid=1134"> Cybercommunication Academic Society</a>, Seoul (Nov.2020)<br>
-▪  <a href="https://www.intgovforum.org/multilingual/content/igf-2020-main-session-nris-role-of-the-internet-in-emergency-situations">'The Role of the Internet in Emergency Situations'</a>, The United Nations Internet Governance Forum, (Nov.2020) <br>
+▪  <a href="https://www.intgovforum.org/multilingual/content/igf-2020-main-session-nris-role-of-the-internet-in-emergency-situations">'The Role of the Internet in Emergency Situations'</a>, The United Nations Internet Governance Forum (Nov.2020) <br>
 ▪  <a href="http://www.koica.go.kr/koica_kr/985/subview.do?enc=Zm5jdDF8QEB8JTJGYmJzJTJGa29pY2Ffa3IlMkYyOTMlMkYzNjM4NTklMkZhcnRjbFZpZXcuZG8lM0ZwYWdlJTNEMSUyNnNyY2hDb2x1bW4lM0QlMjZzcmNoV3JkJTNEJTI2YmJzQ2xTZXElM0QlMjZiYnNPcGVuV3JkU2VxJTNEJTI2cmdzQmduZGVTdHIlM0QlMjZyZ3NFbmRkZVN0ciUzRCUyNmlzVmlld01pbmUlM0RmYWxzZSUyNnBhc3N3b3JkJTNEJTI2"> 'Blockchain for Humanity and Development Agenda'</a>,Development Cooperation Forum of<a href="http://www.koica.go.kr/sites/koica_en/index.do"> KOICA </a>, <a href="https://youtu.be/BunQy8hsnVQ?t=5742"> Video </a> (Oct.2020)<br>
 ▪  'Technology Risks and Scientific Uncertainty' Technology and Society Forum, Seoul National University (Sept.2020)<br>
-▪  <a href="http://www.igf.or.kr/2554">'Global Landscape of AI Ethics Principles: Soft Law or Hard Law?'</a>, Korea Internet Governance Forum (Aug.
+▪  <a href="http://www.igf.or.kr/2554">'Global Landscape of AI Ethics Principles: Soft Law or Hard Law?'</a>,Korea Internet Governance Forum (Aug.
 2020) <br>
 ▪  'South Korea's Contacts Tracing for COVID-19: Balancing between Public Health and Privacy', <a href="https://www.slideshare.net/secret/vlJ18LSZxcB11J"> Slides </a>, <a href="https://youtu.be/4UZlkRLKGes"> Video </a>(Aug.2020) <br>
 ▪  <a href="http://kaobe.or.kr/home/page/?pid=conference22">'Business Ethics for Ethical AI: The Function of AI Ethics Board'</a> Korea Academy of Business Ethics Conference(Aug.2020) <br>
 ▪  'Medical Misinformation and Scientific Uncertainty:COVID19,Ebola & HIV/AIDS',Korea Society of Internet Ethics Conference <br>